New Jersey Distracted Driving Accident Lawyers

 As the victim of a distracted driver accident, you may have a viable claim or lawsuit against the other driver, but you cannot get the compensation you deserve by being passive.
 Take action now and contact Lependorf & Silverstein, P.C. today.
 Our experienced New Jersey auto accident attorneys have what it takes to battle the insurance company and get you full and fair coverage for your damages.
 For a free, comprehensive consultation, call (609) 240-0040.

-More than 3,300 people were killed in crashes involving distracted drivers in 2012. - CDC
+3,477 people were killed in crashes involving distracted drivers in 2015. - NHTSA

 Recovering Damages after a Distracted Driving Accident in New Jersey